 This is explained as below:

-- Free command: This is the most simple command to check memory usage.
+- Free command: This is the simplest command to check memory usage.
 For Example, ‘$ free –m’, the option ‘m’ displays all the data in MBs.

 - /proc/meminfo: The next way to determine memory usage is to read /proc/meminfo file.
 For Example, ‘$ cat /proc/meminfo’

-- Vmstat: This command basically lays out the memory usage statistics.
+- Vmstat: This command lays out the memory usage statistics.
 For Example, ‘$ vmstat –s’

 - Htop: This command also displays memory usage along with other details.

-Q #15) Explain the 3 kinds of file permissions under LINUX?
+Q #15) Explain the 3 types of file permissions under LINUX?

-Answer: Every file and directory in Linux are assigned three types of owners namely ‘User’, ‘Group’, and ‘Others’.
-The three kinds of permissions defined for all the three owners are:
+Answer: Every file and directory in Linux is assigned three types of owners, namely ‘User’, ‘Group’, and ‘Others’.
+The three kinds of permissions defined for all three owners are:

 - Read: This permission allows you to open and read the file as well as list the contents of the directory.

-- Write: This permission allows you to modify the contents of the file as well as allows adding, removing and renaming files stored in the directories.
+- Write: This permission allows you to modify the contents of the file, as well as add, remove, and rename files stored in the directories.

 - Execute: Users can access and run the file in the directory.
 You cannot run a file unless the execute permission is set.